 My personal favorite back exercise for a flared back is the pull-up.
 It’s difficult to do for beginners but it’s also one of the most effective.

-To practice pull-ups and chin-ups at home, I use and recommend the Sports Royal pull-up tower (you can see the customer reviews here).
+To practice pull-ups and chin-ups at home, I use and recommend the Sports Royal pull-up tower.
 It’s affordable and doesn’t damage your walls like a screw-in pullup bar does.

 But the obvious downside is the footprint- the tower takes up just under 9 square feet of floor space.